dbzl-project11/dbzl-project11.github.io/rules/mods.md

     - Blazing Storm damage reduced from 10000 to 8510
     - Gigantic Blaze damage reduced from 16080 to 14940
     - Cost to transform into Omega Shenron increased from 2 Blast Stocks to 3.
--Omega Shenron
+- Omega Shenron
   - Dragonic Thunder damage reduced from 9340 to 8430.
   - Minus Energy Power Ball damaged reduced from 15480 to 14560.
 - Zangya
     - Defense has been changed to base levels.
 - SS4 Vegeta